simbo1905/thinbus-srp-js/README.md

 # Thinbus Javascript Secure Remote Password (SRP)

 This package provides a Javascript [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for web browsers to perform a zero-knowledge proof-of-password to a web server.
-It comes with compatible Java classes but there is also a demo using PHP server code.
+It comes with compatible Java classes but there is also a demo using PHP server code (and now a 3rd party Python module!).
 The server Java code only has a dependency on the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

 There are some demonstration applications: